-This error condition will stop conductivity control.
+This error condition will stop both conductivity and pH control.
 It indicates that the temperature signal from the conductivity sensor is no longer valid.
-This prevents controlling based upon a false conductivity reading.
+This prevents controlling based upon a false pH or conductivity reading.

 Possible Cause Correction Action Green or green/white sensor wire disconnected.
 Reconnect.
 Faulty sensor.
 Replace sensor.
 Revert to manual temperature compensation by cycling power off and on.